imretro/imretro/README.md

 The palette will declare the possible colors in the image.
 The number of colors in your palette depend on the number of bits you chose to use in your header.
-In 1-Bit mode, you will declare 2 colors, in 2-Bit mode, 4 colors, etc. Each color in the palette will be 4 bytes:
+In 1-Bit mode, you will declare 2 colors, in 2-Bit mode, 4 colors, and in 8-bit mode you will declare 256 colors.
-RGB and an alpha value.
-So, in 8-Bit mode, with 256 possible colors, the palette will be 1024 bytes.

 #### Pixels